 This new course is for parents and caregivers like yourself who want to act now.
 This is a complete gradual guide to learn strategies to support your child's development and to understand the core skills they need to succeed in kindergarten and grade 1.

 Dedicating 30 to 60 minutes a day is all that is required for your child to read within 75 days on a firm level.
 Bring this engaging, easy-to-follow resource to your home and build the learning bond between just you and your child.
 Give your child the phonics skills they need to be successful readers.
 Do not wait for school districts to solve schooling options for your children, gain a head start on reading now!

 The course spans 15 weeks.
 Each week you will have access to a pre-recorded webinar and a series of activities designed to help you support learning at home.
 Make learning fun and give your child the skills they need to succeed.

-To purchase more than one licence, or if you have any questions in relation to this course, please contact us at email@example.com.
+If you have any questions in relation to this course, please contact us at email@example.com.